-Provider verifies employee qualifications at the time employee is hired.
-Credentialing by the State.
+Provider verifies employee qualifications at the time employee is hired

-PHP / PIHP verifies credentials upon initial review and re-verifies agency credentials, including a sample of employee qualifications, at a frequency determined by the PHP /PIHP, no less than every three years
+PIHP verifies credentials upon initial review and re-verifies agency credentials, including a sample of employee qualifications, at a frequency determined by the PIHP, no less than every three years

+Appendix C: Participant Services

+C-1/C-3: Service Specificatio n

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+State laws, regulations and policies referenced in the sthe Medicaid agency or the operating agency (if applie Service Type: Other Service specification are readily available to CMS upon request through cable).

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+uests the authority to provide the following additional service not

+specified in statute.

+Service Title:

 Community Transition

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

 16 Community Transition Services 16010 community transition services

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Service Definition (Scope):

 Category 4: Sub-Category 4:

+Complete this part for a renewal application or a new waiver that replaces an existing waiver.
+Select one:

+Service is included in approved waiver.
+There is no change in service specifications.

+Service is included in approved waiver.
+The service specifications have been modified.

-The purpose of Community Transition is to provide initial set-up expenses for adults to facilitate their transition from a Rehabilitation or Specialty Hospital), Psychiatric Hospital, skilled nursing facility or another licensed living arrangement (group home, alternative family living arrangement), or a family home / one person AFL to a living arrangement where the individual is directly responsible for his or her own living expenses as specified in the Person Centered Plan This service may be provided only in a private home or apartment with a lease in the individual's/legal guardian's/representative's name or a home owned by the individual.
+The purpose of Community Transition is to provide initial set-up expenses for adults to facilitate their transition from a Rehabilitation or Specialty Hospital), Psychiatric Hospital, skilled nursing facility or another licensed living arrangement (group home, alternative family living arrangement), or a family home / one person AFL to a living arrangement where the individual is directly responsible for his or her own living expenses.
+This service may be provided only in a private home or apartment with a lease in the individual's/legal guardian's/representative's name or a home owned by the individual.
 In situations where an individual lives with a roommate, Community Transition cannot duplicate items that are currently available.